-We're cancelling a Dash Attack into a Grab before the attack comes out to boost our distance!
+We are cancelling a Dash Attack into a Grab before the attack comes out to boost our distance!
 This technique has a specific timing.
-Too fast and you won't get much boost distance.
-Too slow and you won't cancel your Dash Attack into Grab.TIP: Hit the speaker icon on the GIF above and listen to the rhythm of how I press A into Z!
+Too fast and you will not get much boost distance.
+Too slow and you will not cancel your Dash Attack into Grab.TIP: Hit the speaker icon on the GIF above and listen to the rhythm of how I press A into Z!

 Long Wave Dash

 Jump (Y), Y1 Modifier + Down-Forward (or Down-Back) -> Air Dodge (R)

 The Y1 Tilt Modifier is handled by your Left Thumb.
 Make sure your Smash Box is in Tilt Mode (not D-pad Mode): The top left switch has two positions: Line "|" position makes your Left Thumb buttons a D-Pad; Circle "O" position makes the Left Thumb buttons different Tilt Modifiers.

 All of the Tilt Modifiers give you a different Wave Dash angle; Y1 is the most shallow angle!
 It is important to press Y1 AFTER you press Jump or you will accidentally Dash or Roll (out of shield).
 You will naturally begin to fit it snugly between the Jump and Air Dodge with some practice!Sheik has the fastest tier of jump squat in Melee!
 You are going to want to press Air Dodge on the 4th frame.
 To better get this timing down, click the speaker icon on the video above and really get a rhythm for what that timing sounds like.
 Arcade buttons will naturally help you get your wave dash into a very friendly and comfortable motion.